ramblingsofadev/docs/authentication.md

 * `authenticate(IRequest $request, AuthenticationScheme $scheme): AuthenticationResult`
     * Attempts to authenticate credentials passed via an HTTP request and create a [principal](security.md#working-with-principals)
 * `challenge(IRequest $request, IResponse $response, AuthenitcationScheme $scheme): void`
-    * In the case that authentication fails, this is called to decorate the response to let the user know they could not successfully be authenticated
+    * In the case that authentication fails, this is called to decorate the response to let the user know they could not successfully be authenticated, eg by redirecting to a login page or setting the status code to 401
 * `forbid(IRequest $request, IResponse $response, AuthenitcationScheme $scheme): void`
-    * In the case that an authenticated user attempted to access a resource they do not have permission to access, this is called to decorate the response to let them know their request was forbidden
+    * In the case that an authenticated user attempted to access a resource they do not have permission to access, this is called to decorate the response to let them know their request was forbidden, eg by redirecting to the forbidden page or setting the status code to 403

+Logging in involves passing data along in subsequent requests to help the application authenticate a user.
 If you can log in with a particular scheme, its handler should implement `ILoginAuthenticationSchemeHandler`, which defines two additional methods:

 * `logIn(IPrincipal $user, IRequest $request, IResponse $response, AuthenticationScheme $scheme): void`
     * Logs a user in and decorates the response with data, eg a cookie, to keep a user logged in for subsequent requests.  `authenticate()` should be called prior to `logIn()` to make sure the credentials were valid.